openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/string_tensors.rst

 .. meta::
    :description: Learn how to pass and retrieve text to and from OpenVINO model.

-OpenVINO tensors can hold not only numerical data, like floating point or integer numbers, but also textual information, represented as one or multiple strings.
+OpenVINO tensors can hold not only numerical data, like floating-point or integer numbers, but also textual information, represented as one or multiple strings.
 Such a tensor is called a string tensor and can be passed as input or retrieved as output of a text-processing model, such as `tokenizers and detokenizers <https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/custom_operations/user_ie_extensions/tokenizer/python>`__.